-- With the exception of the two “Camp Dogs” which have been fully vetted, Pets are not permitted at Lakeside.
+- With the exception of the “Camp Dogs” which have been fully vetted, Pets are not permitted at Lakeside.

 - Lakeside reserves the right to search and/or seize personal property when there is reasonable cause to suspect possession of drugs, alcohol, stolen property, or other unauthorized items.

 Land-line phones are located in the Camp Office, Staff House and Kitchen.

 Poison Control 1-800-332-6633